robertsean1995/BAWKP/README.md

 ' input.csv
 ```

-This is not about eliminating grep or sed for ideological reasons.
-It is about coherence.
-One processor owns the definition of valid input, how it is cleaned, and what output shape is produced.
-The script has a single point of truth for what the data means.
+The processor explicitly defines what constitutes a comment, what fields are meaningful, how values are normalized, and what output is produced.
+There is a single point of truth for the data’s semantics, and that definition is colocated with the computation that depends on it.
+This centralization improves readability, reduces implicit coupling, and makes changes to data interpretation visible and auditable.
+Centralized text processing is a constraint imposed to preserve coherence.
+When multiple tools share responsibility for interpreting data, meaning becomes distributed and fragile.
+Here, meaning becomes explicit, local, and testable.

 ## 3c Syntactic Processing Boundaries

-Alongside 3a and 3b, awk is also . . .

-BAWK is explicit about where AWK’s authority ends.
-AWK is treated as a lexer and transformer for line-oriented data, not as a general parser.
-When the input is structured (e.g. JSON, YAML, or any format whose semantics are not line-based) attempting to interpret it with AWK is a correctness failure, even if it appears to work on sample data.
-In those cases, BAWK establishes a hard boundary and delegates parsing to an external tool, then hands a normalized projection back to AWK for computation:
+After textual processing assignment, BAWKP is equally explicit about the limits of that boundary.
+AWK is simply a lexer and transformer for line-oriented records with defined field semantics; AWK is not a general-purpose parser for hierarchical or self-describing formats.
+Attempting to use AWK to infer structure it cannot reliably represent is treated as a correctness failure, even if the approach appears to work on limited input.
+Formats such as JSON, YAML, XML, and other structured encodings carry semantics that are not line-based and cannot be safely interpreted through regular expressions or field splitting alone.
+In these cases, BAWKP establishes a hard boundary: structure is parsed by a tool designed to understand that structure, and AWK receives only a normalized projection suitable for record-level computation.

 ```
 some_tool --json |